gaurang-mahajan/scGenePT-modified/README.md

 ```

 **Training Script** <br>

+⚠️ Note that training requires a GPU - it won't work on a cpu!
 Once the pre-trained scGPT model and pre-computed gene embeddings have been downloaded under `models/pretrained/`, as described above, scGenePT can be trained using:

 `python train.py --model-type=scgenept_ncbi+uniprot_gpt --num-epochs=20 --dataset=norman --device=cuda:0 --rnd-seed=42`